00Fjongl/js-extra/Minification/mini.md

 'long_example'.repeat(400).split(/(?<=^(?:[^]{2000})+)/);
 ```
-In RegExp, certain cases, such as when an identifier or primitive must be parsed, should be handled with the `RegExp()` function itself.
+In RegExp, certain cases, such as when a variable or primitive must be parsed, should be handled with the `RegExp()` function itself.
 ```js
 'long_example'.repeat(4e20).split(/(?<=^(?:[^]{3000000000000000000})+)/);
 'long_example'.repeat(4e20).split(RegExp(`(?<=^(?:[^]{${3e18}})+)`));